Rubik's Revenge

 The Rubik's Revenge (also known as the 4×4×4 Rubik's Cube) is a 4×4×4 version of the Rubik's Cube.
 It was released in 1981.
-Invented by Péter Sebestény, the cube was nearly called the Sebestény Cube until a somewhat last-minute decision changed the puzzle's name to attract fans of the original Rubik's Cube.
-Unlike the original puzzle (and other puzzles with an odd number of layers like the 5×5×5 cube), it has no fixed faces: the center faces (four per face) are free to move to different positions.
+Invented by Péter Sebestény, the cube was nearly called the Sebestiny Cube until a somewhat last-minute decision changed the puzzle's name to attract fans of the original Rubik's Cube.
+Unlike the original puzzle (and other puzzles with an odd number of layers like the 5×5×5 cube), it has no fixed faces: the center pieces (four per face) are free to move to different positions.